SciML/Surrogates.jl/docs/src/gek.md

 ## Gradient Enhanced Kriging

 Gradient-enhanced Kriging is an extension of kriging which supports gradient information.
-GEK is usually more accurate than kriging, however, it is not computationally efficient when the number of inputs, the number of sampling points, or both, are high.
-This is mainly due to the size of the corresponding correlation matrix that increases proportionally with both the number of inputs and the number of sampling points.
+GEK is usually more accurate than kriging.
+However, it is not computationally efficient when the number of inputs, the number of sampling points, or both, are high.
+This is mainly due to the size of the corresponding correlation matrix, which increases proportionally with both the number of inputs and the number of sampling points.

 Let's have a look at the following function to use Gradient Enhanced Surrogate:
 ``f(x) = sin(x) + 2*x^2``